-Related training subjects are required for most courses offered in the Day School Occupational Preparatory program.
+Related training subjects are required for all courses offered in the Day School Occupational Preparatory program.
 The student spends one or more hours of each day in related training during his six-hour day at school.
-Math, English, physics, basic electricity, drafting or vocational civics, related training classes are taught by instructors with a background of work experience which aids them in guiding this academic-type training into practical application.
+Math, English or physics related training classes are taught by instructors with a background of work experience which aids them in guiding this academic-type training into practical application.
 Each Day School Occupational Preparatory class has its own related training requirement, which is listed in the course descriptions.
 Following are outlines of the related training subjects.